co-demos/crudity-boilerplate/README.md

 - **CLI arguments**

-*note* : running CRUDity with Python allows you to inject some parameters like `--port` with the command line (see the `main.py` file for the list of the CLI parameters you can use).
+*note* : running CRUDo with Python allows you to inject some parameters like `--port` with the command line (see the `main.py` file for the list of the CLI parameters you can use).

 ```
 '--mode' (default='dev')         : The <mode> you need to run the app : default | dev | testing | preprod | production